 In natural ventilation, air moves through opened windows and doors.
 Air movement associated with infiltration and natural ventilation is caused by air temperature differences between indoors and outdoors and by wind.

-Let’s find the most effective ways to eliminate wildfire airborne particles and odors from your home's air.
+Let’s find the most effective ways to protect your lungs and eliminate wildfire airborne particles and smoke odors from your home's air.
 Because of these environmental factors, more and more families are looking toward air purification.

 What Is Home Air Purification?